Please read our Booking Terms and Conditions carefully as they set out Travel Department's respective rights and obligations.

 - That person accepts the transfer and the terms of our agreement

-- That person shows us evidence of their holiday insurance, as original policy can’t be transferred, and the premium can’t be refunded
+- That person purchases their own insurance, as original policy can’t be transferred, and the premium can’t be refunded

 A Consumer who transfers a holiday booking shall be jointly and severally liable with the transferee to the Organiser or Retailer for payment of any balance due in respect of the holiday and for a name-change fee fee of €35 per person substituted in addition to any other costs incurred as a result of the amendment.
 Note: Certain travel arrangements (e.g. non-refundable air tickets) may not be changeable after a reservation has been made and any alteration request could incur a cancellation charge of up to 100% of that part of the arrangements.